-In this guide, we will explore the greatest use of back patches, types and how to grab the most out of least spending.
+Back patches are a great way to get a cool look.
+They are unique and leave a lasting impression on viewers.
+Custom-designed patches are more prominent for branding and promotion.
+In this guide, we will explore the greatest use of back patches, types, and how to get the most out of the least spending.
 Let’s begin with the types of back patches.

 Types of Big BackPatches